MYOFASCIAL FACIAL YOGA

 I have selected a few essentials that I use to support facial work: simple tools and skin-friendly products.
 The hands do most of the work.
 Skincare supports the skin, and tools are used as a complement.

-At what age can you start face yoga?
+At what age can you start facial yoga?

 Face yoga can be practiced at any age.
 Some people begin around 25–30 to prevent the appearance of the first wrinkles, while others start later to release tensions that have already developed or to accompany the natural changes of the face over time.
 The goal is not to stop the aging process, but to learn how to release tension and maintain tissue mobility.